PIVX-Project/PIVX-SPMT/README.md

 If you are using a binary version instead, just unzip the folder anywhere you like and use the shortcut to lunch the application.

 ## Updating
-When updating to a new version of the SPMT application, copy the following files from the old 'app' folder to the new in order to preserve your rpc and masternodes configuration:
+When updating to a new version of the SPMT application, copy the following files from the old folder to the new in order to preserve your rpc and masternodes configuration:
 - rpcServer.json
 - masternodes.json